hddm-devs/hddm/docs/howto.rst

    p(RT; v, a, t) = wfpt(RT; v, a, t) * (1-p_{outlier}) + w_{outlier} * p_{outlier}

-The default value of :math:'w_{outlier}' is 0.1, which is equivalent to uniform distribution from 0 to 5 seconds.
+The default value of :math:`w_{outlier}` is 0.1, which is equivalent to uniform distribution from 0 to 5 seconds.
 However, in practice, the outliers model is applied to all RTs, even the ones which are larger than 5.